vishal2github/noJava/Theoretical_Notes/Loop.md

-# LOOP
+# **LOOP**

 <br>

 ### **Loop**

-+ Define loop, when one wants to write command only once and want to execute that command 'n' number of times.
++ Define loop, when one wants to write command only once and want to execute that command "n" number of times.

 + One can define loop by using following ways:
   + for loop
   + nested-for loop
   + while loop
   + do-while loop
+  + for-each loop

 <br>